 The vision of Chic Mamas is to support education and build bridges between communities through sustainable fundraising and to promote the spirit of volunteerism.
 They are “Mamas” who are concerned about the children of South Africa and their future.
 They are passionate about education and they believe the importance of Early Childhood Development: the opportunity for each child to grow in a safe, stimulating environment.

 To this end, Chic Mamas have created a chic, fun and sustainable way of fundraising, to support educational projects in underprivileged areas around the country.

-With the help of donor schools, corporates and families, Kidz2Kidz can award classrooms in need with a reading corner resource tat not only encourages children to read from young age, but also enhances the high level of literacy long term.
+With the help of donor schools, corporates and families, Kidz2Kidz can award classrooms in need with a reading corner resource that not only encourages children to read from a young age, but also enhances the high level of literacy long term.

 The Uphawu Community Development initiative was established by Mondeka Mabibini who launched the Fundani Reading Club (‘fundani’ meaning ‘Let’s read!’) for the youth of the Samora Machel informal settlement in Philippi.
 Improving their reading skills, providing access to literature, and creating a love for reading and a reading culture in these children gives them a sense of self and their place in the world and helps them to complete their formal education.